RTIInternational/SMART/README.md

 The simplest way to start developing is to go to the `envs/dev` directory and run the rebuild script with `./rebuild.sh`.
 This will: clean up any old containers/volumes, rebuild the images, run all migrations, and seed the database with some testing data.

-The testing data includes three users `root`, `user1`, `test_user` and all of their passwords are `password555`.
+The testing data includes three users `root`, `tom`, `jade` and all of their passwords are `password555`.
 There is also a handful of projects with randomly labeled data by the various users.

 ### Docker containers